Abelo9996/tablut/README.md

 # tablut
-Completed the new and puzzling CS61B project that re-creates a Swedish Royal Puzzle game.
-Received 33/28 points in the project.
+Implementation of a Swedish Royal Puzzle game known as Tablut.
+More information of the game can be found [here](https://boardgamegeek.com/boardgame/6121/tablut).